-1. Testing.
-For the Test Periods applicable to the third and fourth calendar quarters of 2015, the IRG conducted tests on all of the Metrics in effect under the Enforcement Terms, with the exception of Metrics 7, 8, 15, 16, 17, 31 and 34 for the Test Period applicable to the third calendar quarter of 2015, and Metrics 8, 15, 16, 17, 31 and 34 for the Test Period applicable to the fourth calendar quarter of 2015.
-As shown below in Table 1, the Metrics not tested by the IRG were not tested for one of the following reasons: (i) a Metric was a policy and procedure (P&P) Metric that was not subject to testing in the relevant Test Period; (ii) there were no loans in the required loan testing population for the relevant Test Period;4 or (iii) a Metric was under a CAP.
-If a Metric was under a CAP, there had been a Potential Violation of the Metric in a previous Test Period.
-The results of the IRG's testing for the Test Periods applicable to the third and fourth calendar quarters of 2015 are listed below in Section III.B, Tables 2 and 3.
+Testing.
+For the Test Periods applicable to the third and fourth calendar quarters of 1.
+2014, the IRG conducted tests on all of the Metrics in effect under the Enforcement Terms, with the exception of Metrics 15, 16, 17, 19, 29, 30 and 34 for the Test Period applicable to the third calendar quarter of 2014 and Metrics 7, 12, 15, 16, 17, 19, 20, 22, 23, 27, 30, 31 and 34 for the Test Period applicable to the fourth calendar quarter of 2014.
+As shown in Table 1 below, the Metrics not tested by the IRG were not tested for one or more of the following reasons: (i) a Metric was a policy and procedure metric that was not subject to testing in a relevant Test Period; (ii) a Metric was not in effect in a relevant Test Period or there were no loans in the required loan testing population for a relevant Test Period; or (iii) a Metric was under either or both a CAP and the Global CAP.
+If a Metric was under a CAP, there had been a Potential Violation of the Metric in a previous Test Period; and if a Metric was under the Global CAP because of the letter-dating issue discussed in Section VI below, a Potential Violation of the Metric was deemed to have occurred, even if the Metric's Threshold Error Rate had not been exceeded.
+The results of the IRG's testing for the Test Periods applicable to the third and fourth calendar quarters of 2014 are listed below in Section III.B, Tables 2 and 3.